Florian-Wilhelm/Raspberry-Pi/Project10/README.md

 https://www.waveshare.com/wiki/Pico-GPS-L76B

-Python scripts in this repo are slightly modified versions of scripts in that .zip.
+Python scripts in this repo are modified versions of scripts in that .zip.
 Script is stored as "main.py" in the Pico file system, so it starts automatically.

 ### Hardware: